About the Book

 Functional Roles and Responsibilities

 Holistic enterprise architecture in its entirety, is not the job of a person.
 It is the job of a team and each team member has a distinct function (a role) defining what they do.Without the knowledge of how everyone fits in, and an understanding of expectations and cooperation between team members, the team will not succeed, regardless of the talent of the individuals.
-The enterprise as a system perspective defines managerial and architectural roles in terms of the functionality they serve so team members can understand what they do regardless of what they are organizationally called, which varies from company-to-company, organization-to-organization and job-to-job.
-Each team member has interdependencies with other team members and what the others do.
+The enterprise as a system perspective defines executive, managerial and architectural roles in terms of the functionality they serve so team members can understand what they do regardless of what they are organizationally called, which varies from company-to-company, organization-to-organization and job-to-job.
+Each executive, manager and architect has interdependencies with other executives, managers and architects and what the others do.
 With the knowledge of how everyone fits in, and the setting of expectations for the team, it can then organize, synchronize and function to best utilize the talent of the individual team members, maximize workflow, and maintain control with minimal management in ‘out-of-flow’ conditions when adaptability and variance is needed.

 There are working interdependencies for work products between team members.
 Work product needs form time-dependent relationships in the flow of cross-functional work.The lower order a system function is, the more disconnects and interdependencies it has with other systems, and the less it serves the higher order needs of the other systems.
 All systems serving the common mission of the enterprise demands cross-functional systems be identified, understood, aligned, balanced, managed, controlled and communicated.
 Needs for agility and affordability demands cross-functional activities be coordinated, cooperative and synchronized further increasing needs for cross-functional communication, understanding and integration.
 Cross-functional dependencies must be addressed to enable and assure the functionality of all dependent capabilities.
 Managing and controlling cross-functional dependencies is therefore critical to managing and controlling integrated activities, and in enabling and assuring proper and thorough consideration of changes to capabilities and the resultant impacts and needs on resources and other capabilities.